portlandcodeschool/ios/schedule.md

     * UIRefreshControl

 ## Class 7.
-Unit testing and clean code
+Unit testing and custom Table view Cells
 **1 Dec 2014**

   * Plan
+    * Test Driven Development
     * Why unit testing is important
     * Creating a project with XCTest
-    * Importing OCMock
-    * Tips for how to make testing easier
+    * Creating custom Table View cells
-    * Clean methods
+    * App work
-    * Functionaly programming tips
   * Expectations
     * Explain why you should write unit test
     * Create a new subclass of NSObject, write a method called addFour that takes one number and adds 4 and returns the new number.
 Write a unit test that proves that given 0 it returns 4.
 Given 131 it returns 135.
     * Write a clean method that takes an index.
 Create an array with 3 strings.
 The method should return the string for the passed in index.
 Write unit tests to prove your method will pass index 0, -1, and 22;
-    * Explain the difference between Command and Query methods.

 ## Class 8.
 Interface Builder - child controllers, containers, and tab controller